42Crunch/api-security-audit-action/README.md

 ### `share-everyone`

-Automatically shares API collections created by the CI/CD task with everyone in your organization on the 42Crunch Platform.
+Automatically shares API collections created by the CI/CD task with everyone in your organization on the 42Crunch platform.
 Accepted values are: `OFF`, `READ_ONLY`, `READ_WRITE`.
 Default is `OFF`.
-Note that the identity the action unders run (the owner of the API token) must have the `Share with Everyone` permission, otherwise the task will fail with a 403 error.
+Note that the identity the action runs under (the owner of the API token) must have the `Share with Everyone` permission, otherwise the task will fail with a 403 error.

 ### `json-report`

-Writes audit execution report in JSON format to a specified file, optional.
-Default: `undefined`, no report is written.
-An [execution report](https://docs.42crunch.com/latest/content/tasks/integrate_github_actions.htm#scrollNav-4) details the list of APIs that where created, updated and deleted.
-This is useful if you want to automatically consume the results of the audit execution in a subsequent pipeline step .
+Writes an audit execution report in JSON format to the specified file.
+An [execution report](https://docs.42crunch.com/latest/content/tasks/integrate_github_actions.htm#scrollNav-4) details the list of APIs that were created, updated and deleted.
+This is useful if you want to automatically consume the results of the audit execution in a subsequent pipeline step.
+By default, no report is written.

 ### `api-tags`